 Making corporate polluters pay & divesting from fossil fuels

 New Yorkers know firsthand the devastation of climate disasters.
-Nearly six years after Superstorm Sandy devastated our communities, many of us are still recovering.
+Nearly eight years after Superstorm Sandy devastated our communities, many of us are still recovering.
 It’s communities of color and the poor — who have done the least to cause the problem — who are left to bear the brunt of the destruction.

 We know who’s responsible: fossil fuel executives and their bought-and-paid-for political allies who set us on this path of climate destruction.
 We must hold them accountable.
 By showing that a state like New York can go Fossil Free, we can set the bar for any state or city, large or small, to ditch oil, gas and coal and embrace climate solutions.
 There’s no time for half measures.